FireyJoe/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-answer-key/03-Exercise-2-Working-with-the-web-part-property-pane.md

     1. In the **HelloPropertyPaneWebPart.ts**, at the top of the file, add a **PropertyPaneSlider** reference to the existing import statement for the **@microsoft/sp-webpart-base** package.

         ```typescript
-        Import { PropertyPaneSlider } from '@microsoft/sp-webpart-base'
+        import { PropertyPaneSlider } from '@microsoft/sp-webpart-base'
         ```

     1. Scroll down to the method **getPropertyPaneConfiguration** and within it, locate the **groupFields** array.